Italian Food Awareness in KSA: Challenges and Opportunities for the Future of Saudi Arabia’a Quality Food Market

 In Saudi Arabia, Italy ranks 15th among countries from which food is imported.
 This shows there is significant room for improvement.
 The questions are: What are the difficulties?
 How do we overcome them?
 And, most importantly, what opportunities are available to entrepreneurs in the near future?

-Restaurant owner Basma Kheriji, food manufacturer Isham El Farouki, hotelier Khaldoun Hayajneh and supermarket owner and CEO Khalid Al Darwish offered their unique view on the Kingdom’s needs and wants in relation to Italian food.
+Restaurant owner Basma Kheriji, food manufacturer Isham El Farouki, hotelier Khaldoun Hayajneh and supermarket owner and CEO Khaled Al Darwish offered their unique view on the Kingdom’s needs and wants in relation to Italian food.
 The audience, mainly composed of key market players, actively contributed to the conversation about how to leverage the opportunities presented by Italian gastronomical quality and monetize the valuable “Italian Food” brand to benefit both business and social communities.

 Some of the topics of common interest that emerged from the panel discussion were:

 of products (i.e. wide range of Italian cheeses)